 Active packaging is meant to extend the shelf-life or to maintain and improve the condition of the packaged foods, and release substances or absorb certain substances.
 Intelligent packaging monitors the condition of the packaged food or its surroundings.
 Regulation (EC) no. 450/2009 establishes special rules for active and intelligent materials and articles.
 This Regulation must be applied in addition to the requirements set out in Regulation (EC) no. 1935/2004 for its safe use.

-Regulation (EU) 10/2011 is a special regulation in the sense of Regulation (EC) no. 1935/2004, and harmonises requirements for the authorisation of plastic materials and articles intended to come into contact with food, that are already in contact with food or that can be expected to come into contact with food.
+Regulation (EU) 10/2011 (consolidated version) is a special regulation in the sense of Regulation (EC) no. 1935/2004, and harmonises requirements for the authorisation of plastic materials and articles intended to come into contact with food, that are already in contact with food or that can be expected to come into contact with food.
 Various materials are excluded from the Regulation, such as rubber and silicones, for which separate measures must be established.
 Only substances that are on the EU List of Authorised Substances (see Annex I) may be used in the production of plastic materials and articles.
 Exceptions are described for various substances such as polymerisation production aids, colorants and solvents, mineral salts, mixtures of authorised substances and substances that are present on the provisional list for evaluation by the EFSA.
 The Regulation furthermore determines that the total migration of constituents of plastic materials and articles to food simulants may not be higher than 10 mg per dm2 of the surface that comes into contact with the food.
 A ‘food simulant’ means a test medium imitating food; in its behaviour the food simulant mimics migration from food contact materials.
 The company must be able to show evidence in the form of documents that contain the testing conditions and the test results and that demonstrate conformity with the Regulation to the competent authorities.
 These are the so-called Documents of Compliance (DoC).

 New limits for PVC packaging that contains epoxidised soy oil used for sealing glass receptacles and that are brought into contact with foods are included in Directive 2005/79/EC.
 Regulation (EC) no. 1895/2005 regulates the restriction of the use of certain epoxy derivatives in materials and articles intended to come into contact with food.